UoB-HPC/SimEng/docs/sphinx/index.rst

    user/creating_binaries
    user/docker

-The Simulation Engine framework (SimEng) provides a modern cycle-accurate processor simulator, with aims to be:
+The Simulation Engine (SimEng) is a framework for building modern cycle-accurate processor simulators.
+It aims to be:

 - Fast
 - Easy to use and modify to desired configurations